nf-core/chipseq/docs/usage.md

     * [`--clusterOptions`](#--clusteroptions)

 ## Running the pipeline
-The typical command for running the pipeline is as follows:
+The typical command for running the pipeline for ChIP-seq analysis is as follows:

 ```bash
 nextflow run nf-core/chipseq --reads '*_R{1,2}.fastq.gz' --macsconfig 'macssetup.config'
 ```

+For ATAC-seq analysis, an additional option `--ATACseq` is required.

 Note that the pipeline will create files in your working directory: